7stud/common-lisp/fiveam/fiveam-tutorial-testing-projects.md

 line was read, therefore the `:perform` line won't have any issues with packages that don't exist.
-But, if you restart the repl, then try to load the "systems" into the repl, the `:perform` line *will be* read before the packages exist, and then you will get "package XYZ doesn't exist" errors because the :perform line wasn't written properly.
-In essence, the tutorial mistakenly creates a test methodology that requires that you delete the `:perform` line in the .asd file, then load the "systems' into the repl with `ql:quickload`, then add the ":perform line back into the .asd file, then run the tests.
+But, if you restart the repl, then try to load the "systems" into the repl, the `:perform` line *will be* read before the packages exist, and then you will get "package XYZ doesn't exist" errors because the `:perform` line wasn't written properly.
+In essence, the tutorial mistakenly creates a test methodology that requires that you delete the `:perform` line in the .asd file, then load the "systems' into the repl with `ql:quickload`, then add the `:perform` line back into the .asd file, then run the tests.